wachiuphd/COVID-19-Bayesian-SEIR-US/README.md

 ### MCMC run using generic prior

 For "validation" runs (through April 30), generic wide priors were used for the social distancing and reopening parameters.
-A short MCMC chain for TX is run here as a test, and put in the "TX.Val" directory.
-A diagnostic file "Test.Validation.TX.pdf" is generated with plots of the results for a single iteration of the MCMC chain, with comparisons to data.
+A short MCMC chain for TX is run here as a test, and put in the *TX.Val* directory.
+A diagnostic file *Test.Validation.TX.pdf* is generated with plots of the results for a single iteration of the MCMC chain, with comparisons to data.

 ### MCMC run using state-specific prior

 For "prediction" runs (through June 20), state-specific priors based on Mobility Data (see above) were used for the social distancing and reopening parameters.
-A short MCMC chain for TX is run here as a test, and put in the "TX.Pred" directory.
-A diagnostic file "Test.Prediction.TX.pdf" is generated with plots of the results for a single iteration of the MCMC chain, with comparisons to data.
+A short MCMC chain for TX is run here as a test, and put in the *TX.Pred* directory.
+A diagnostic file *Test.Prediction.TX.pdf* is generated with plots of the results for a single iteration of the MCMC chain, with comparisons to data.

 ### MCMC runs with 4 chains

 This is a demo of a "short" version of the full "prediction" MCMC runs, with 4 chains.
 The results are generated and put in the "TX" directory.

-Then, these runs are analyzed with two scripts "plot_parameter_results.R" and "run_batch_rhat_multicheck.R".
+Then, these runs are analyzed with two scripts *plot_parameter_results.R* and *run_batch_rhat_multicheck.R*.
 This results in the generation of several CSV files showing:
 * Rhat - the convergency diagnostic (value approaches 1 for convergence)
 * Prediction quantiles - quantiles for predictions of key outputs
 * Parameter quantiles - quantiles of model paramters Additionally, several pdf files are generated:
 * Parameter plots showing traces of the four chains

 Finally, a demonstration of the different scenarios is run.
 First, outputs at a single time point are run.
 Then time-series are run for 12 scenarios (testing 1x and 2x; contact tracing 1x and 2x; reopening constant, +25%, and -25%).
-The result is a PDF file "Scenarios_TestRuns.pdf" showing the posterior distribution of predictions for the different scenarios, along with the data.
+The result is a PDF file *Scenarios_TestRuns.pdf* showing the posterior distribution of predictions for the different scenarios, along with the data.

 ## Instructions for use and reproduction of all results

 ### Running model for different dates

-* To generate the input files for validation, run the script "setup_batch_validation_SEIR.reopen.R", which will create a directory "SEIR.reopen.2020.04.30".
+* To generate the input files for validation, run the script *setup_batch_validation_SEIR.reopen.R*, which will create a directory *SEIR.reopen.2020.04.30*.
-* Similarly, to generate the input files for prediction to June 20, run the script "setup_batch_prediction_SEIR.reopen.R", which will create a directory "SEIR.reopen.state.2020.06.20".
+* Similarly, to generate the input files for prediction to June 20, run the script *setup_batch_validation.2_SEIR.reopen.R*, which will create a directory *SEIR.reopen.state.2020.06.20*.
-* For the predictions to July 22, run the script "setup_batch_prediction_SEIR.reopen.R", which will create a directory "SEIR.reopen.state.2020.07.22".
+* For the predictions to July 22, run the script *setup_batch_prediction_SEIR.reopen.R*, which will create a directory *SEIR.reopen.state.2020.07.22*.

-In all cases, each state has its own directory, and a shell script ".jobfile" that runs the analyses.
+In all cases, each state has its own directory, and a shell script *.jobfile* that runs the analyses.
 Because these are run on a cluster (named "ada" - hence the template file in "functions" with that in the name), a tgz archive is also created so it can be uploaded to a cluster.
-Once on the cluster, the model file is compiled for that platform, and then a shell script "SEIR_run_all.sh" is run to submit all the jobfiles to the cluster.
+Once on the cluster, the model file is compiled for that platform, and then a shell script *SEIR_run_all.sh* is run to submit all the jobfiles to the cluster.

-After the runs are complete, then tgz archives of all the ".csv" and "samps.out" files are manually created and downloaded from the cluster for analysis.
+After the runs are complete, then tgz archives of all the *.csv* and *samps.out* files are manually created and downloaded from the cluster for analysis.
 In the repository, all results files have been uploaded already.

+A quick set of diagnostic plots is generated by running *plot_all_pred_obs.R* in the *functions* folder (using the appropriate folders/dates for each different run).
+A comparison of prior and posterior distributions across all runs is generated by running *Prior-Posterior-Comparison.R* which generates the file *PriorPostAll.pdf*.

 ### Comparisons between model fits/predictions to training/validation data

-Validation comparisons (training through April 30, validation through June 20) are generated by first running the script *run_plot_validation_scenario.R* which generates Supplemental Figure S2 as a standalone PDF *FigS2_ValidationResults.pdf* in the "Figures" directory.
+Validation comparisons (training through April 30, validation through June 20) are generated by first running the script *run_plot_validation_scenario.R* which generates Supplemental Figure S2 as a standalone PDF *FigS2_ValidationResults.pdf* in the *Figures* directory.
 Coverage of the 95% CrI including dispersion is summarized in *FigS2_ValidationCoverage.csv*.
-Additionally, in the Figures directory, the markdown file *Figure_Validation.Rmd* generates the example states validation shown in Figure 1, as well as Supplemental Figure S3 *FigS3.pdf*, the scatter plot of training and validation vs. data.
+Additionally, in the Figures directory, the markdown file *Figure_Validation.Rmd* generates the example states validation shown in Figure 1 (file *Fig1B.pdf*), as well as Supplemental Figure S3 *FigS3.pdf*, the scatter plot of training and validation vs. data.

-A second validation was performed (not shown in text) using training data through June 20, and validation through July 22.
-The equivalent to Supplement Figure S2 is generated by the script *run_plot_validation.2_scenario.R*, generating *FigS2_Validation.2.Results.pdf* and *FigS2_Validation.2.Coverage.csv* in the "Figures" directory.
-An analogous markdown file *Figure_Validation.2.Rmd* generates the equivalent example states validation shown in Figure 1, as well as the equivalent Supplemental Figure S3 *FigS3.2.pdf*, the scatter plot of training and validation vs. data.
+A second validation was performed (not shown in manuscript) using training data through June 20, and validation through July 22.
+The equivalent to Supplement Figure S2 is generated by the script *run_plot_validation.2_scenario.R*, generating *FigS2_Validation.2.Results.pdf* and *FigS2_Validation.2.Coverage.csv* in the *Figures* directory.
+An analogous markdown file *Figure_Validation.2.Rmd* generates the equivalent example states validation shown in Figure 1 (file *Fig1B.2.pdf*), as well as the equivalent Supplemental Figure S3 *FigS3.2.pdf*, the scatter plot of training and validation vs. data.

-The comparisons of model fit for the prediction run are generated first with *run_plot_fit_scenario.R*, which generates *FigS4_FitResults.pdf* and "FigS4_FitCoverage.csv".
-The markdown file *Figure_Fit.Rmd*"* generates the example states shown in Supplemental Figure S5 *FigS5.pdf* and the scatter plot of fit vs. data, Supplemental Figure S6 *FigS6.pdf*.
+The comparisons of model fit for the prediction run are generated first with *run_plot_fit_scenario.R*, which generates *FigS4_FitResults.pdf* and *FigS4_FitCoverage.csv*.
+The markdown file *Figure_Fit.Rmd* generates the example states shown in Supplemental Figure S5 *FigS5.pdf* and the scatter plot of fit vs. data, Supplemental Figure S6 *FigS6.pdf*.

 ### Parameter posteriors and correlations